The Garden Angels Landscape Design & Consulting:

-As the driving force behind The Garden Angels, founding Principal Elizabeth Frances-Powers has turned a lifelong passion for nature and design into one of the Willamette Valley’s most successful and innovative landscape design & consulting firms.
-Inspired by the classic gardens in Europe and the Mediterranean, and the temperate lushness of Oregon’s natural environment, Elizabeth’s work is guided by an exacting attention to detail.
+As the driving force behind The Garden Angels, founding Principal Elizabeth Powers has turned a lifelong passion for nature and creativity into one of the Willamette Valley’s most successful and innovative landscape design & consulting firms.
+Inspired by the classic gardens in Europe, the Mediterranean, and the temperate lushness of Oregon’s natural environment, Elizabeth’s body of work is enunciated by an exacting attention to detail.
 Like a great piece of music, her gardens emote curiosity, harmony, and playful stuff of memories.
 Each place is an opus in rhythm, dynamic range, percussion, intonation, and color highlights; groundwork of our daily lives.
 As they say, “Life began in a garden” and, like a great conductor, Powers devotes every effort to the art & ensemble of garden making.

 Powers brings creative and technical skills to the drawing table: an artist from childhood with undergraduate work in music performance, she leveraged her resourceful nature in the study of landscape design at the University of Oregon.
 Elizabeth launched her design practice, The Garden Angels, in 1994.

 As a technician, Powers is a specialist in sustainable landscape applications, grading & drainage, ornamental & native plant applications, and riparian & natural area restoration.
 She independently studies various heritage landscape technologies (bringing back the “old” ways of gardening), in the effort to create human connection and stewardship with the land, down to the smallest of suburban footprints.
 Powers has been instrumental in the establishment and development of the Lord & Schryver Conservancy, a local cultural historic preservation and cultural organization, with her love of history, local vernacular and garden architecture.